Skip to content

 What Is Autism Spectrum Disorder?

 Autism spectrum disorder (ASD) is a complex developmental condition involving persistent challenges with social communication, restricted interests and repetitive behavior.
-While autism is considered a lifelong disorder, the degree of impairment in functioning because of these challenges varies between individuals with autism.
+While autism is considered a lifelong condition, the need for services and supports because of these challenges varies among individuals with autism.

 According to the Centers for Disease Control and Prevention, an estimated one in 36 children has been identified with autism spectrum disorder.